andrelfnavarro/onboardTaq/README.md

     - react-scripts: 0.9.x
     - nvm: 0.26.1

-Steps to run and debug: in order to run the project, you should have npm installed and then use:
+Steps to run and debug: in order to run the project, you should have npm installed.
+Install it using:
+    npm install

+    and then use:

     npm run start

     After that, a webpage will open on a local host showing you the Hello World message.